Own a one-of-a-kind keyboard rest made by Alex Ellis, the Founder of OpenFaaS.

 For me, my first mechanical keyboard was a revelation in typing experience.
-One that meant I could never go back to cheap OEM rubber domes.
-If you've got into fresh coffee, you'll know what I mean, instant just does not cut it anymore.
+One that meant I could never go back to cheap OEM keyboards with rubber domes.
+If you've got into fresh coffee, you'll know what I mean, when I say that instant just does not cut it anymore.

-The same thing happened when I ordered my first wooden palm rest, it made such a difference in comfort that I didn't want to go back.
+The same thing happened when I ordered my first wooden keyboard rest, it made such a difference in comfort that I didn't want to go back.

 Click through the images in the carousel to see how they're made from natural, solid wood.